 05 of 15

-The North Carolina Museum of Art is the state's premiere art destination.
+The North Carolina Museum of Art is the state's premier art destination.
 Hosting major national touring exhibits, the museum is also home to one of the largest collections of Renoir sculptures in the United States and one of only two permanent displays of Jewish art in an American art museum.
 The 164-acre Museum Park is home to over a dozen monumental sculptures.
-The grounds are also home to an amphitheater that hosts three seasons of music, movies, and other programming.
+The grounds are also home to an amphitheater that hosts three seasons of music, movies, and other programs.
 The Blue Ridge Restaurant, located within the museum, is a wonderful place for brunch.
 Admission to the Museum’s permanent collection and Museum Park is free.
 There is a charge for some special exhibitions and programs, such as concerts, films, classes, and performances.
 Closed Mondays.

 06 of 15